 - There is a note above the table, in a cell in column A, explaining that some cells are left blank and why

-See worksheet 4 on the example spreadsheet in the accompanying resources section of this guidance for an illustration of this.
+See worksheet 4 on the example spreadsheet on the accompanying resources page for this guidance for an illustration of this.

 More than one reason for a blank cell

 If there are several reasons a cell in a table may be left blank you will need to use shorthand to explain why a particular cell has no data.

 Do not use symbols like full stops (..) or dashes (-).
 Instead, you should follow our guidance for Using symbols and shorthand in tables.
 Using this guidance ensures cells with no data are marked up in a consistent way across government.